oneblink/sdk-node-js/docs/forms-apps.md

 ## `verifyJWT()`

-Verify a JWT and return its result
+A static function to verify a JWT and return its result

 ### Example